Neck Pain Lawyer Serving Tampa, FL

 Like in a car accident, whiplash or other neck injuries are commonplace if you’re a pedestrian hit by a car, truck, motorcycle, or other larger vehicles.
 If an accident is bad enough to cause injury of any kind, it’s likely your neck is involved in some manner.

 Frequently job-related injuries involve the neck and back.
 Either from slipping and falling at work, being involved in an auto accident while making deliveries, or traveling to remote work destinations.
 If you work in a warehouse, you may have had something fall from a height and strike you on the head, neck, or back – a neck injury is a common by-product of these types of accidents.
-If you work on a construction site, being struck by heavy equipment, lumber being moved, or just tripping over unmarked trenches or ditches can cause a neck injury.
+If you work in construction, common construction job site accidents like being struck by heavy equipment, lumber being moved, or just tripping over unmarked trenches or ditches can cause a neck injury.
 Ensuring you’re rehabilitated and taken care of after the injury is our job, and we take it seriously.

 Common Types of Neck Injuries After Accidents